 Our management will have broad discretion in the application of the net proceeds from this offering and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our Common Stock.
-Our failure to apply these funds effectively could have a material adverse effect on our business and cause the price of our Common Stock to decline.
+Moreover, a portion of the proceeds from this offering is expected to be used for the acquisition build out of research and development capabilities, including a facility in Massachusetts to enable R&D functions associated with expanding our portfolio of immunology candidates.
+However, there can be no guarantee that we will acquire such a facility and we have never built out such a facility.
+Our failure to apply these and any of the funds from this offering effectively could have a material adverse effect on our business and cause the price of our Common Stock to decline.

-You may experience future dilution as a result of future equity offerings and other issuances of our Common Stock or other securities.
+You may experience dilution as a result of future equity offerings and other issuances of our Common Stock or other securities.
 In addition, this offering and future equity offerings and other issuances of our Common Stock or other securities may adversely affect our Common Stock price.